Demolish Markets: Master Behavioural Biases in Investing for Dominance

 The Power of Metacognition

-One powerful technique for developing metacognition is the use of decision journals.
+One powerful technique for developing metacognition is using decision journals.
 By systematically recording our investment decisions, including the rationale behind them and our emotional state at the time, we create a valuable dataset for self-analysis.
 Over time, patterns emerge that reveal our personal biases and blind spots, allowing us to make more objective, rational decisions in the future.

 The Roman emperor Marcus Aurelius, writing in the 2nd century AD, advised, “You have power over your mind – not outside events.
 Realize this, and you will find strength.”
 In investing, this translates to focusing on our decision-making process rather than obsessing over short-term market movements.
 By concentrating on what we can control – our research, risk management, and behaviour – we position ourselves for long-term success regardless of market conditions.